kunalsale/binarytree/README.md

 ## Binary Tree Implementation and traversals

-Binary tree is a tree which contains 0, 1 or 2 childrens.
+Binary tree is a tree which each node contains 0, 1 or 2 childrens.

 **Traversals in Binary Tree**: